josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </code-example>

-The compiler generates the component factory, which includes the `useValue` provider code, in a separate module. *That* factory module can't reach back to *this* source module to access the local \(non-exported\) `foo` variable.
+The compiler generates the component factory, which includes the `useValue` provider code, in a separate module. *That* factory module cannot reach back to *this* source module to access the local \(non-exported\) `foo` variable.

 You could fix the problem by initializing `foo`.